Blockchain in the automotive industry

 As we focus on the automotive sector, I will give some examples of companies and brands in this area.
 These are actively developing blockchain solutions for securing, optimizing and facilitating a better and safer environment for drivers.

-BMW – Founding member of MOBI and exploring car mileage tracking with blockchain.
+BMW – Founding member of MOBI and exploring car mileage tracking with the new technology.

 Renault – also co-founder of MOBI and teamed with Microsoft and VISEO to create the first-ever digital car maintenance book prototype.

 Ford – Use of blockchain to let cars on the road communicate with each other and reduce traffic.

 GM – Co-founded MOBI, a research group exploring the use of blockchain in systems that could make transportation safer, more affordable, and more widely accessible.

 Daimler – Issued its first blockchain bond on a private version of Ethereum blockchain.